 When a First Nation opts into the FMA, effective communication ensures that members, residents and taxpayers are aware of the system, its economic and service opportunities, and the responsibilities of the First Nation.
 A fundamental aspect of all tax systems is giving fair and adequate notice to those whose interests are at stake.
 At every critical step in the First Nation tax system there are notice provisions aimed at different stakeholders.
 Below are the standards and guidelines related to providing notice.

-STEP-2: WORKING WITH FIRST NATIONS INSTITUTIONS
+STEP 2: WORKING WITH THE FIRST NATIONS FISCAL INSTITUTIONS

 Once a First Nation has been added to the FMA schedule, they can begin working with any or all of the First Nations institutions established under the FMA: